 WHAT IF THE BUYER IS DISSATISFIED?

 If the buyer says that there is a problem with the goods, you should consider whether their claim is justified.
 If it is, try to resolve the matter promptly.
 If you believe that the claim is unjustified, contact the buyer and explain why.
 If the buyer is not satisfied with your response, or if you cannot agree a solution between yourselves, the buyer may claim under the auction site's (or payment service's) protection scheme.
 If they have used a debit or credit card, they may ask the card issuer to obtain a refund by processing a chargeback.

 Ultimately, a buyer may take their complaint to your trade association, to arbitration, to an ombudsman scheme or to court.
 You should therefore retain any important evidence and be prepared to show that you have made a reasonable response to the complaint (even if you think that it is unjustified).

 CAN I USE CONTRACT TERMS TO LIMIT MY LIABILITY?

 Where you sell to a consumer, you cannot use contract terms to limit your liability for supplying faulty or misdescribed goods.
-Any such terms in your contract will have no effect, and in some cases it may be a criminal offence to display them.
+Any such terms in your contract will have no effect, and it may be a criminal offence to display them.
 Where you sell to a business, you can use contract terms to limit your liability, but only if the exclusion is reasonable.

 Buyers can use a variety of payment methods for internet auctions.
 Each method has its own advantages and disadvantages, as outlined below: